Top Cybersecurity Threats to Watch in 2025

 Several high-profile data breaches in recent years have exposed the vulnerabilities in cybersecurity defenses and underscored the need for stringent security measures.
 For example:

-• The Equifax Breach was one of the most significant data breaches, which compromised the personal information of approximately 147 million consumers.
+• The Equifax breach was one of the most significant data breaches, compromising the personal information of approximately 147 million consumers.
 This incident highlighted the importance of patch management, as the breach was due to an unpatched vulnerability in a web application.

-• The Capital One Breach involved the data of over 100 million customers being stolen after a configured web application firewall was hacked.
+• The Capital One breach exposed the data of over 100 million customers after a misconfigured web application firewall was exploited.
 This breach emphasized the need for comprehensive security configurations and routine security assessments.

 • Continuous monitoring and updates: Regularly update and monitor systems to defend against new vulnerabilities.